 William Sage, M.D., J.D.

-The University of Texas at Austin: Vice Provost for Health Affairs and James R. Dougherty Chair for Faculty Excellence in Law
+Vice provost for Health Affairs and James R. Dougherty Chair for Faculty Excellence in Law at The University of Texas at Austin

 Topic: "Conflicts of Interest in Academic Medicine: Where We Were, Where We Are, and Where We Might Be Headed"